Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 #### 1. A Matcher service is started

-During the first initialisation the Matcher generates a GPG key pair (`matcher.GPG.private`, `matcher.GPG.public`).
+During the first initialisation the Matcher generates a GPG key pair (`matcher.PGP.private`, `matcher.PGP.public`).

 The Matcher has a BRIT protocol version number (`matcher.britVersion`) to identify future changes.

-The `matcher.GPG.public` is made available to popular key repositories, such as MIT.
+The `matcher.PGP.public` is made available to popular key repositories, such as MIT.
 It is also hardcoded along with the BRIT protocol version into signed applications that are expected to act as Payers.

 The protocol now waits for a Redeemer.